Tom Hiddleston: Varied roles and expansion (2015–present)

-Hiddleston replaced Benedict Cumberbatch in the gothic horror film Crimson Peak, directed by Guillermo del Toro.
+Hiddleston replaced Benedict Cumberbatch in Guillermo del Toro's gothic horror film Crimson Peak.
 The film started filming in Toronto in February 2014, and was released in October 2015.
-He starred as Robert Laing in High-Rise (2015), based on J. G. Ballard's novel of the same name and directed by Ben Wheatley.
+He starred as Robert Laing in Ben Wheatley's High-Rise (2015), based on J. G. Ballard's novel of the same name.

 In January 2014, Hiddleston became a spokesperson for Jaguar Cars in their "Good to be Bad" ad campaign featuring British actors in villain-themed commercials to promote Jaguar's new models.
 The first commercial of the campaign, titled "Rendezvous", first aired during the 2014 Super Bowl and featured Hiddleston along with Mark Strong and Ben Kingsley.
 Hiddleston starred in another commercial in the campaign, titled "The Art of Villainy" in April of the same year.
 It was released on YouTube, promoting the F-Type coupe.

 It was announced in June 2014 that Hiddleston would portray country music singer Hank Williams in the 2015 biopic I Saw the Light, based on the 1994 biography.
 The film was directed by Marc Abraham, and was first shown in the Special Presentations section of the 2015 Toronto International Film Festival.
-Hiddleston spent nearly five weeks preparing for the role of Hank Williams, performing seven of the film's soundtrack songs.
+Hiddleston spent nearly five weeks preparing for the role of Williams, performing seven of the film's soundtrack songs.
 The film was released on 25 March 2016, by Sony Pictures Classics.
 While the film was not well-received, Hiddleston's performance was widely praised by critics.
 Stephanie Zacharek of Time magazine called him "magnificent" adding that "he honors Williams' greatness but also wriggles beyond it."